spring-framework-books/cloud-native-spring-in-action-PolarBookshop/readme.md

 The output of the function can be the simple identifier of the packed order repre- sented as a Long object.

+### Configuration

+For the Polar Bookshop system, we’ll use ConfigMaps and Secrets instead of the Config Service to configure applications in Kubernetes environments.
+Still, all the work we’ve done so far on Config Service would make including it in the overall deployment of Polar Bookshop on Kubernetes straightforward.

 ### Messaging
 In the Polar Bookshop system, we need to implement an event-driven solution to allow different applications to communicate with each other asynchronously while reducing